Important Information Regarding COVID-19

 We want to update you on our new policies and protocols designed to keep you safe and comfortable in our office as we continue to face the COVID-19 pandemic.
 Our focus during the recent closure has been to enhance our already stringent infection control and safety procedures, and to comply with and exceed directives and mandates created by the State of Maryland, the American Dental Association, the U.S. Centers for Disease Control and Prevention and the Occupational Safety and Health Administration.

 You will notice several changes in the office that are all focused on increasing everyone’s personal safety.
 These changes can be found in our information sheet titled “Safe Return to Practice”.
 (See Below)

 Change is always challenging, but our main concern is your health and safety.
 We will continue to approach your care with sensitivity, empathy, and integrity.
 As we navigate this “new normal” together, our ability to accommodate your needs while maintaining a safe environment will continue to be our foremost priority.

 We look forward to seeing you again soon.
-We will be reaching out to help you resume your dental care.
+Please call us so we can help you resume your dental care.

 Dr. Liebeskind, Bridget, Lauren, Lupe, Sarah and Christine

 We are doing many new things to keep everyone safe!